 A lovely place to enjoy cherry blossoms in Philadelphia is across the street from the Horticulture Center, also in West Philly.
 The Shofusu Japanese House and Garden looks like a 17th-century Japanese house.
 And surrounding the house is a koi pond and Japanese garden dotted with cherry trees.

 I especially like the view of cherry blossom blooms from the wooden porch.
 The Japanese House charges an entrance fee.
-It will re-open to the public on March 22, 2023.
-For more on why it’s fun, here.
+It will re-open to the public on March 20, 2024.

 See Cherry Blossoms in Philadelphia for Free